Chapter 9: Academic Integrity and Style Rules (APA 7th edition)

 Remember, this chapter is based on the 7th edition of the APA (2020) manual.

 The American Psychological Association (APA) style guidelines are commonly used in many academic fields, including nursing.
 The APA manual is a required resource for many nursing courses.
 So it is advised that you purchase it early in your program and consult it throughout.
 You can pick it up at your university bookstore.
-Alternatively, there are many websites where you can purchase an online copy or rent it for one year; however, the price difference is negligible.
 Another option is to borrow it from the university library.
+Additionally, the APA website has many resources, descriptions, and examples.

 All style guides specify how to write, format your paper, and cite your sources.
 You have already learned about some elements of writing, such as language and tone of voice.
 Other style rules may apply to elements such as manuscript structure (title page, abstract, layout of paper, and appendices), and citations and references.